Zireael07/awesome-tabletop-rpgs/readme.md

 ### Card-based games

+- [Capers](https://www.nerdburgergames.com/capers) - awesome game about superpowered gangsters in the 1920s, has an SRD (CC)
 - [Enchanted Realms](https://archive.org/details/enchanted-realms) - "free for anyone to take an use as they wish"

 ## Related Awesome Lists